martis42/depend_on_what_you_use/README.md

 ### Configure the aspect

 Configure an aspect with the desired behavior.
-The features which can be configured trough the the aspect factory attributes are documented at [Features](#features).
+The features which can be configured through the the aspect factory attributes are documented at [Features](#features).
 Put the following inside a `aspect.bzl` file (file name is exemplary):
 ```python
 load("@depend_on_what_you_use//:defs.bzl", "dwyu_aspect_factory")